Xana (musician): Themes

 Xana's music primarily revolves around themes of queer romance, as well as female empowerment and sexuality.
 She has stated that she “grew up with very little representation, and when I was trying to figure out who I am and what I’m all about, that was the most important and helpful thing for me was just ... immersing myself in all this media and all this music and all this culture and so that’s what I’m trying to do for other people.”

 Xana's music also tends to stem from personal experiences and struggles, explaining:“I’m going to write everything that I want to say and that I want to get out, and if it works, then it works, and if it doesn’t, it doesn’t, but it doesn’t matter because I need to say all of this stuff and I need to make the music that I want to hear more of.”
 She has expressed the same sentiment in a later interview with Atwood Magazine, following her single "babyblue":"I finally found a place to put those feelings and anxieties, and that’s usually how writing music feels for me.
 I find a place to put it down, I can visit it and feel it when I need to, but I don’t always have to carry it when I don’t need to.
 And performing it live is a whole other kind of therapy.
 I feel like my entire body is bursting at the seams while I sing this song.
 That feeling is where the heavy healing kicks in.
 I probably turn to songwriting as therapy more than actual therapy, which I’m sure will catch up for me one day but so far so good baby!"

 Personal life

-Xana is Canadian and identifies as queer and lesbian.
+Xana openly identifies as both queer and lesbian.